kyma-project/api-gateway/docs/user/troubleshooting-guides/03-00-cannot-connect-to-service/03-02-404-not-found.md

 When you try to reach your Service, you get `404 Not Found` in response.

+## Cause

+The error occurs when the resource you try to reach cannot be found.
+Sometimes, the Oathkeeper Maester controller stops reconciling Access Rules on long-living clusters.
+As a result, Oathkeeper may not have the necessary Access Rules to accurately reflect the current state of the cluster, leading to random `404 Not Found` responses.

 ## Remedy

 Make sure that the following conditions are met: